Durvasa Curses Shakuntala

 Summary of Day 3

 The updated Passion Week chart shows Jesus cursing the fig tree on Day 3, Tuesday, while taken care of as God’s Selected Lamb.
-On Day 4 he describes His coming return, a Kalkin coming to set right many wrongs.
+On Day 4 he foretells His coming return, a Kalkin coming to set right many wrongs.